Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/Form/content/guidelines.md

 ## Best practices

-- Implicit submit is set to true by default.
-This behavior is widely expected, and should be respected as often as possible.
 - Wrap around all form input elements.
+- Forms can have only one submit button and it must be at the end of the form.

 ## Related components